roman/golden-ratio/README.md

 ## Credits

-This plugin was developed by Roman Gonzalez (romanandreg [at] gmail.com), if you have any suggestions to improve the code/functionality please send an email or even better, send a pull request to the github repo:
+This plugin was developed by Roman Gonzalez (romanandreg [at] gmail.com), if you have any suggestions to improve the code/functionality please send a pull request to the github repo:

 http://github.com/roman/golden-ratio